elixirland/xlp-book-club-API/README.md

   - Returns JSON

 ### Documentation
-  - A detailed manual that provides users with all the information they need
+  - A manual that provides users with all the information they need
   - Includes instructions about how to run and seed the app
   - Includes instructions how to use the endpoints
   - Includes information about the response schemas